-Leprechauns are mischievous fairies originating from the 8th-century text Adventure of Fergus, son of Léti.
+Leprechauns are mischievous fairies, the original little people, originating from the 8th-century text Adventure of Fergus, son of Léti.
 Initially believed to be water-dwelling beings, they played tricks on passersby and hoarded gold to lure people in.
 Over time, they moved onto land, hiding in hills and ruins, only tormenting those who approached.
 Interestingly, they spent their time cobbling shoes, but for whom is unclear.
+These curious leprechauns have become a staple in Irish folklore, capturing the imagination of children and adults alike.

 According to legends, if caught, a Leprechaun would trade his gold for freedom.
 These clever sprites would often escape, taking their gold with them.
 Over time, this aspect of the myth became a core element of the public’s perception of Leprechauns.
 William Allingham, an Irish poet, wrote of the being in his poem The Leprechaun or Fairy Shoemaker: